 By making sure that you have all that your child needs, co-parenting with your former partner should be significantly less stressful.

 Operating separately as parents can be a difficult adjustment if you're used to making decisions together — from choosing what to make for your kid's lunch to figuring out how to split expenses.
-However, you have to establish boundaries that help you define this new relationship, centered on the wellbeing of your child.
+Tip 4 is to establish boundaries that help you define this new relationship, centered on the wellbeing of your child.

-For example, you might be prohibited from making comments about your co-parent’s spending.
-But you have the right to comment on how they discipline your child, especially if it goes directly against your parenting style.
+For example, it would probably be a bad idea to make comments about your co-parent’s spending.
+But you do have the right to comment on how they discipline your child, especially if it goes directly against your parenting style.

 Having to establish these boundaries won't be simple and may require having some difficult conversations.
 But it's important to do this to avoid further complications in your co-parenting relationship.